Hekta/Passwords-CH/README.md

 - Installation:

- - Copy the "passwords" folder in the "LocalPackages" folder of CommandHelper.
+ - Copy the "passwords" folder in the LocalPackages folder of CommandHelper.

- - Add this line in "persistance.config" to create a database which will contain the passwords: storage.passwords.**=sqlite://database/passwords.db
+ - Add this line in "persistance.config" in CommandHelper folder to create a database which will contain the passwords: storage.passwords.**=sqlite://database/passwords.db

  - You can edir the "config.txt".